Compare Live Rates For Short Term Loans Now

 Despite payday loans having a reputation for being a quick and easy solution, if you fail to repay your payday loan, you can find yourself getting letters and phone calls from the lender and debt collectors.

 Payday lenders are regulated by the Financial Conduct Authority and have to go through a regulated procedure to recollect your debt.
-This means they can only contact you certain times per day and per week to recover their funds – but they cannot take you to court.
-This is also because payday loans are typically a few hundred pounds of debt, which may not be worth a company going to court over.
+This means they can only contact you at certain times per day and per week to recover their funds – but they cannot take you to court without first working with you to settle the debt.

 A survey conducted by Which? found out that around half of people with payday loans were unable to repay their debts, meanwhile a third were hassled by debt collectors in the last year.
 In this guide, we will be shedding light on what happens if you cannot pay for your payday loan.